Arthritis: Symptoms, Causes, Types, Treatment & Prevention,Treatment

 Parts of a Joint

-Joint soft tissues support and cushion your bones, preventing them from rubbing against one another.
 An essential component is cartilage, a type of connective tissue.
-Your joints can move easily and without resistance with its assistance.
+Joints can move easily and without resistance with its assistance.

-Some joints have a synovial membrane, a cushioned fluid pocket that lubricates the joints.
 As with other joints, tendons and ligaments support your knees.
 Ligaments join one bone to another, whereas tendons join muscles to your bones.

 Types of Arthritis

-Generally, the term arthritis refers to the inflammation of joints.
+Arthritis refers to the inflammation of joints.
 Several types are known, with their unique causes, symptoms, and forms of treatment.
 Some of the most common ones include;

-1. Infectious Arthritis: An infection, whether bacterial, viral, or fungal, causes infectious arthritis.
+An infection, whether bacterial, viral, or fungal, causes infectious arthritis.
 A joint, commonly the knee, becomes infected when an infection from another region of the body moves there.

-2. Rheumatoid Arthritis: Rheumatoid arthritis is a protracted inflammatory disorder that can affect more than just your joints.
+Rheumatoid arthritis is a protracted inflammatory disorder that can affect more than just your joints.
 In certain people with the sickness, the skin, eyes, heart, lungs, and blood vessels may be harmed in addition to other body systems.

-3. Osteoarthritis: Millions of people worldwide suffer from osteoarthritis, the most prevalent type of arthritis.
+Millions of people worldwide suffer from osteoarthritis, the most prevalent type of arthritis.
 It happens as a result of the deterioration of the protective cartilage that cushions the ends of the bones over time.

-4. Gout (Metabolic Arthritis): Anyone can develop gout, a common and complicated form of arthritis.
+Anyone can develop gout, a common and complicated form of arthritis.
 Frequent discomfort in the big toe and rapid, severe flare-ups of swelling, redness, and tenderness in one or more joints are the main symptoms.

-5. Juvenile idiopathic arthritis: The most prevalent kind of arthritis in children under the age of 16 is rheumatoid arthritis.
+The most prevalent kind of arthritis in children under the age of 16 is rheumatoid arthritis.

 Symptoms of Arthritis

 Different arthritis types result in different symptoms.
 They might range from mild to severe, depending on the person.
 Joint discomfort might come and go or be constant.
-Typical symptoms include
+Typical symptoms include:

-• aches and redness
+• Aches and redness

 • Stiffness